Huachao/vscode-restclient/README.md

 ```

 ### Azure Active Directory(Azure AD)
-Azure AD is Microsoft’s multi-tenant, cloud based directory and identity management service.
-[Michael Flanakin (@flanakin)](https://github.com/flanakin) implemented this feature, and for more details, please refer to the [System Variables](#system-variables) section for more details.
+Azure AD is Microsoft’s multi-tenant, cloud based directory and identity management service, you can refer to the [System Variables](#system-variables) section for more details.

 ## Generate Code Snippet
 ![Generate Code Snippet](images/code-snippet.gif)